mrismanaziz/Reforestation/README.md

-## Cosmetic surgery used to be such a taboo subject.
-## Now you can talk about Botox and nobody raises an eyebrow.
+## I wish I could clean mirrors for a living.
+It's just something I can see myself doing.